-58-30.7.
+58-30.67.
 "No-rise/no-impact" certification.
-The engineering "no-rise/no-impact" certification and supporting technical data must stipulate no impact or no changes to 25-year water surface elevations, base flood elevations, regulatory floodway elevations, or regulatory floodway widths at the new cross-sections and at all existing cross-sections anywhere in the model.
+The engineering "no-rise/no-impact" certification and supporting technical data must stipulate no impact or no changes to the 25-year water surface elevations, and base flood elevations, regulatory floodway elevations, and/or regulatory floodway widths at the new cross-sections and at all existing cross-sections anywhere in the model.
 Therefore, the revised computer model should be run for a sufficient distance, typically 1,000 feet, upstream and downstream of the development site or at the discretion of the floodplain administrator to insure proper "no-rise/no-impact" certifications.

-"No adverse impact" certification.
 The engineering "no adverse impact" certification and supporting technical data must stipulate no adverse impacts to any habitable structures within the regulatory floodplain at the new cross-sections and at all existing cross-sections anywhere in the model.
 Therefore, at the floodplain administrator's discretion, the revised computer model should be sufficiently extended upstream and downstream of the development site such that the Engineer can insure proper "no adverse impact" certifications.

-The "no-rise/no adverse impact" supporting data should include, but may not be limited to:
+The "no-rise/no-impact" supporting data should include, but may not be limited to:

-- (1) Copy of the currently effective FIS hydraulic models (legible hard copy and a disc (if available). - (2) Duplicate effective FIS hydraulic models (hard copy and a disc). - (3) Existing conditions hydrology models developed using Atlas 14 analysis (hard copy and a disc). - (4) Proposed conditions hydrology models developed using Atlas 14 analysis (hard copy and a disc). - (5) Ultimate development conditions (or future conditions) hydrology model developed using Atlas 14 rainfall data for the one percent annual chance flood event and its supporting data (hard copy and a disc). - (6) Existing conditions hydraulic models (hard copy and a disc). - (7) Proposed conditions hydraulics models (hard copy and a disc). - (8) Ultimate development conditions hydraulics model (hard copy and a disc). - (9) Annotated effective FIRM or FBFM and topographic map, showing regulatory floodplain and floodway boundaries, the additional cross-sections, and the site location along with the proposed topographic modifications. - (10) Documentation clearly stating analysis procedures.
-All modifications made to the duplicate effective hydraulic models to correctly represent existing conditions, as well as those made to the existing conditions models to represent proposed conditions should be well documented and submitted with all supporting data. - (11) Floodway analysis using Method 1 or Method 4 encroachment methodology as described in FEMA Guidelines and Specifications for Hydrologic and Hydraulic modeling - (12) Annotated effective floodway data table (from the FIS report). - (13) Statement defining source of additional cross-sections, topographic data, and
+- (1) Copy of the currently effective FIS hydraulic models (legible hard copy and a disc electronic (if available)). - (2) Duplicate effective FIS hydraulic models (hard copy and a discelectronic). - (3) Existing conditions hydraulic models developed using Atlas 14 analysis (hard copy and a discelectronic). - (4) Proposed conditions hydraulics models developed using Atlas 14 analysis (hard copy and a disc electronic). - (5) Ultimate development conditions (or future conditions) hydrology model developed using Atlas 14 rainfall data for the one percent annual chance flood event and its supporting data (hard copy and electronic). - (6) Existing conditions hydraulic models (hard copy and electronic). - (7) Proposed conditions hydraulics models (hard copy and electronic). - (8) Ultimate development conditions hydraulics model (hard copy and electronic). - (9) Annotated effective FIRM or FBFM and topographic map, showing regulatory floodplain and floodway boundaries, the additional cross-sections, and the site location along with the proposed topographic modifications. - (610) Documentation clearly stating analysis procedures.
+All modifications made to the duplicate effective hydraulic models to correctly represent existing conditions, as well as those made to the existing conditions models to represent proposed conditions should be well documented and submitted with all supporting data. - (11) Floodway analysis using Method 1 or Method 4 encroachment methodology as described in FEMA Guidelines and Specifications for Hydrologic and Hydraulic modeling. - (712) Annotated effective floodway data table (from the FIS report). - (\$13) Statement defining source of additional cross-sections, topographic data, and other supporting information.

-- other supporting information. - (14) Cross-section plots of the additional cross sections for existing, proposed, and ultimate development conditions hydraulic models. - (15) Certified planimetric (boundary survey) information indicating the location of structures on the property. - (16) Hard copy of all output files. - (17) Clear explanation of how roughness parameters were obtained (if different from those used in the effective hydraulic models). - (18) Engineering certification. - (19) No wall enclosures over the allowed 120 square feet or breakaway walls within the floodway.
+- (914) Cross-section plots of the additional cross sections for existing, and proposed, and ultimate development conditions hydraulic models. - (150) Certified planimetric (boundary survey) information indicating the location of structures on the property. - (161) Hard copy of all output files. - (172) Clear explanation of how roughness parameters were obtained (if different from those used in the effective hydraulic models). - (183) Engineering certification. - (194) No wall enclosures over the allowed 120 square feet or breakaway walls within the floodway.

-The "no rise or adverse impact" analysis along with supporting data and the original engineering certification must be reviewed by the floodplain administrator prior to issuing a development permit.
-The original effective FIS model, the duplicate effective FIS model, the existing conditions model, and the proposed conditions model should be reviewed for any changes in the base and regulatory flood elevations, base and regulatory floodplain widths, regulatory floodway elevations and floodway widths.
+The "no-impact" analysis along with supporting data and the original engineering certification must be reviewed by the floodplain administrator prior to issuing a development permit.
+The original effective FIS model, the duplicate effective FIS model, the existing conditions model, and the proposed conditions model should be reviewed for any changes in a the 25-year water surface elevations and, the base flood and regulatory elevations, regulatory floodway elevations, base and regulatory floodplain width, and regulatory floodway widths.